14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/midnight-ember-original-candle?variant=42443952586833)
     Availability: Available
     Price: $64.95 USD
-- [Fresh Cut Grass Original Candle](https://affinatiliving.com/products/fresh-cut-grass-original-candle): Fresh Cut Grass Original Candle – 10 oz Bring the outdoors in with the crisp, green scent of our Fresh Cut Grass Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is crafted from a premium soy wax blend for a clean, even burn.
-The fragrance captures the clean, earthy aroma of freshly mowed grass on a sunny day—bright, uplifting, and naturally refreshing.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for creating a clean, energizing atmosphere that evokes the freshness of spring and summer.
-Burn Time – 60–70 Hours
+- [Fresh Cut Grass Original Candle](https://affinatiliving.com/products/fresh-cut-grass-original-candle): Fresh Cut Grass Original Candle – 10 oz Fresh Cut Grass brings the unmistakable scent of a freshly mowed lawn into your home.
+Crisp, green, and invigorating, this fragrance feels clean, nostalgic, and energizing.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Green Leaves, Fresh AirMiddle Notes: Cut Grass, Herbal GreensBase Notes: Soft Earth, Light Woods Perfect for spring and summer or anytime you want your space to feel bright and refreshed.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:18Z
+  Updated: 2025-12-16T12:51:20Z
   Vendor: Affinati
   Product Type:
   Availability: Available